 Another great defense is to ensure that the debt is correct.
 If they cannot prove the amount of the debt and that you owe it, with documentation, the lawsuit will be thrown out.
 Despite this, if the lawsuit has already been issued to you, then you will need to follow the summons instructions carefully.

-After you respond to the lawsuit legally in an Answer, you will need to appear in all court appearances, You will also need to provide all the documentation that will defend you in your case.
+After you respond to the lawsuit legally in a written Answer, you will need to appear in all court appearances, You will also need to provide all the documentation that will defend you in your case.
 In the event that you do not give up and keep pushing through, the debt collector may give up themselves and put their effort into someone else.

 It is important to know that the creditor is spending money to go to court and to sue you, therefore they do not want to drag things out too long.
 Typically they will have purchased your debt for pennies on the dollar, therefore losing your debt is not going to be the end of the world for them.
 Every case is different though, so you need to make sure that you do not do anything reckless, and take one day at a time.